IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 ## L'Esta (eastmost pillar)
 #### Eledeia residence
-- Eledeia's saltwood groves - a lot destroyed, dead
+- Eledeia's saltwood groves - a lot destroyed, dead. damaged by the wraiths
-- Dol's saltwood groves (leased to Eledeia)
+- Dol's saltwood groves (leased to Eledeia), also damaged Clues
-Clues
 - [ ] has necromancy books (Codex Abiologica: Applied Necromancy for Non Sentient Lifeforms)
 - [ ] Bunch of the groves are doing poorly/kinda dead, while others have been resurrected with necromancy